medains/node-poker-ranking-example/README.md

 node-poker-ranking
 ==================

-This repository contains base files to perform the expanded "Poker hand ranking" code kata.
+This repository contains an example solution to the expanded "Poker hand ranking" code kata.

 ## Instructions for the Kata